Architecture as Public Concern Fellowship 2023

 Application packages, from individual and/teams, should include:

-• A project proposal (max 500 words) that directly addresses questions of community accountability, and a list of partners (if any)
+•A project proposal (max 500 words) that directly addresses questions of community accountability, and a list of partners (if applicable)

-Candidates are invited to submit an application online through the CCA application portal.
+Candidates are invited to apply online through the CCA application portal.

 For questions regarding the program, please contact studium@cca.qc.ca.